rabbitmq/rabbitmq-website/site/stomp.md

 For `SEND` frames, the message is sent to the `amq.topic` exchange with the routing key `<name>`.

-For `SUBSCRIBE` frames, an exclusive queue is created and bound to the `amq.topic` exchange with routing key `<name>`.
-A subscription is created against the exclusive queue.
+For `SUBSCRIBE` frames, an autodeleted, non-durable queue is created and bound to the `amq.topic` exchange with routing key `<name>`.
+A subscription is created against the queue.

 ### <a id="d.dts"/>Durable Topic Subscriptions